BenEmdon/Tic-Tac-Toe/ReadMe.md

 **Game Features:**
 There is a single and multi-player state.
 The game is fully functional and stable at 60fps on an iPhone 5s/6.
 The game has simple animations using the “Spring” animation library.
 In singleplayer the player goes up against the A.I. (a Tic Tac Toe algorithm).
-The following image describes the orientation of the projectors in the room:

--------- *CURRENTLY UNDER RECONSTRUCTION* --------

-There is also a follow developer button that redirects the player to @Ben_Emdon (Twitter) complete with animations.

 **Locate the code:**